Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Extracting visual representations of internal concepts

+The effect of varying the hyperparameters for each of the regularizers is shown in Figure 13 in the supplementary material section.
+The effect of jitter is most pronounced - adding jitter by just 2-3 pixels helps reduce high frequency noise and clearly elucidate shapes in the image.
+Increasing total variation regularization increases smoothness while maintaining shapes and boundaries, reducing salt and pepper noise.
+Increasing style regularization brings the image closer to an elliptical shape similar to a brain.
+The effect of changing the regularization hyperparameters from a medical perspective in the context brain-tumor segmentation, however, is not clear and further studies would be required in this direction.

 We find that style constraining the images and making them more robust to transformations does help in extracting better feature visualizations qualitatively - optimized pre-images do show certain texture patterns and shapes.
 Figure \ref{fig:fig4} shows the results of such an experiment.
-For better interpretations, we show visualizations of filters which learn disentangled concepts from Section \ref{dissection}.
 The effect of regularizers is clear - not regularizing the image leads to random, repeating patterns with high-frequency noise.
-Constrained optimization gives visualizations closer to the concepts learnt by the layer.
-It is still not clear that these are faithful reflections of what the filter is actually detecting - only that they are closer to human understandings of the disentangled concepts that the filter appears to learn.
+Constrained images show certain distinct shapes and patterns.
+It is still not clear, however, that these are faithful reflections of what the filter is actually detecting.

+Not a lot of prior work has been done in this area in the context of medical imaging, and our results are useful in the sense that they show that constrained optimization generates such patterns and shapes as compared to noisy unregularized images, which has also been seen in the domain of natural images.
+In the natural image domain, the resulting pre-images, after regularization, have less high frequency noise and are more easily identifiable by humans.
+As discussed in the work of \cite{olah2017feature} and \cite{nguyen2016multifaceted}, jitter, L2 regularization, Total Variation, and regularization with mean images priors are shown to produce less noisy and more useful objects or patterns.
+In medical imaging, however, the resulting patterns and shapes are harder to understand and interpret.

-We observe that while it is difficult to extract diagnostic meaning from the results of feature visualization, textures and patterns are visible on constraining the optimization to a more probable domain.
-However, collaboration with radiologists and medical professionals in this context is required and could provide a complete understanding of what a brain tumor segmentation model actually detects qualitatively.
+In order to extract clinical meaning from these, a comprehensive evaluation of which regularizers generate medically relevant and useful images based on collaboration with medical professionals and radiologists would be required.
+This could provide a more complete understanding of what a brain tumor segmentation model actually detects qualitatively.
+However, this is out of scope of the current study.
+As we have mentioned in Section \ref{section7}, this will be explored in future work.